otrv4/otrv4/otrv4.md

       that it is equal to the one just calculated.
 If it is not, ignore the Non-Interactive-Auth message.
 7. At this point, the non-interactive DAKE is complete for Bob:
-    * In the case that he wants to inmmediatly send a data message:
+    * In the case that he wants to immediately send a data message:
       * Follows what is defined on the
         [When you send a data message](#when-you-send-a-data-message) section.
         Note that he will not DH ratchet again, as he will use the already derived `chain_key_s`.
-    * In the case that he inmmediatly receives a data message:
+    * In the case that he immediately receives a data message:
         * Follows what is defined on the
           [When you receive a data message](#when-you-receive-a-data-message)
           section.